 Students will identify key government agencies and policies and how to collaborate and obtain funding for outreach.
 Environmental educational skills, programs, and methods will be reviewed.

-Students will recognize and identify sustainable practices and resource management principles to provide implementation of those principles for businesses to work towards Zero Waste.
+Students will recognize and identify sustainable practices and resource management principles to provide an implementation of those principles for businesses to work towards Zero Waste.

 Students will assess how companies have resolved issues that arise in implementing successful waste diversion and resource recovery programs.

 About the Program